 Needless to say, I immediately cancelled my account with Citrix and they were kind enough to give me a full refund.
 Sure, the $90 Citrix returned to me did little to cover the lost revenue (since I immediately offered refunds to the workshop attendees) or the potential damage to my reputation, but it gave even further proof of their reactionary, legacy customer “service” model.

 Horror stories aside, because of the time of year it is impossible to reschedule the workshop, but I still want you to be able to prepare for a successful 2011.
 So I’ve put together an amazing package deal for you.

 Let’s Improve your SaaS Customer Success

-For immediate consultation and advice on SaaS Customer Success, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on SaaS Customer Success, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.